digitalproteomes/NF-ConvertThermo/README.md

 nextflow run digitalproteomes/NF-ConvertThermo --raw_folder MS_files --conv_params='-c -n'
 ```

-At the end of the workflow the converted files will be found in the *Results/Mzxml/* folder.
+At the end of the workflow the converted files will be found in the *Results/Mzxml/* folder as well as in the same location as the original raw data (hard linked).

 By default the converted files will be owned by the user starting the workflow.
 If needed a different UID and GID can be specified in *nextflow.config* by passing them as LOCAL_USER_ID and LOCAL_GROUP_ID via *runOptions*.